By Ian Portman

 Palestine: a land without people?

 Not all members of Hovevei Zion had a Jewish state in mind – some were deeply religious and considered the building of a new temple in Jerusalem would be blasphemous unless directed by a specific sign from God.
 Then there was the question of the people who already lived in that part of the Ottoman Empire.
 Although many Zionists subsequently perpetuated the myth that the land was practically empty, some, who were in contact with the settlements in Palestine, were compelled to face reality.
-By 1870, the area later officially recognised as Palestine had a population of approximately 380,000 people: 300,000.
-88 per cent were Muslims or Druze, 8 per cent Christian, and per cent were Jews .
+By 1870, the area later officially recognised as Palestine had a population of approximately 380,000 people: 300,000 — 88 per cent — were Muslims or Druze, eight per cent Christian, and four per cent were Jews .
 In 1914-15, according to official Ottoman Census statistics, there were 722,143 people in Palestine, of whom 602,377 were Muslims, 81,012 Christians and 38,754 Jews (of whom 12,332 were Ottoman citizens and the rest immigrants.

-A group of activists known as “cultural Zionists,” did worry about Palestine’s Arab population.
+A group of activists known as “cultural Zionists,” did worry about Palestine’s majority Arab population.
 Preeminent among these was the Russian writer Asher Ginsberg, who took the pen name Ahad Ha’am (Hebrew for “one of the people”) by which he is best known.
 He had joined Hovevei Zion but sought a revival of Jewish culture centred on a limited, symbolic presence in that land with so much resonance for the Jewish faith.
 Ginsberg’s take on Zionism later attracted a number of leading intellectuals such as Martin Buber, Albert Einstein, Harry Sacher and Hannah Arendt.
 For Ginsberg, the goal of Zionism should be to revive Judaism not to rescue Jews.
 The Jewish “homeland” he interpreted as a spiritual renewal.
 Mass migration to Palestine was impractical and unacceptable.
-Settlers would be obliged to assist the Arab population to develop the company and should treat them with respect.
-Although Ginsberg was a friend of Pinsker’s, he deeply opposed colonizing a country inhabited by people of a different culture and religion.
+Settlers would be obliged to assist the Arab population to develop the country and should treat them with respect.
+Although Ginsberg was a friend of Pinsker’s, he deeply opposed colonizing a land inhabited by people of a different culture and religion.

 In 1891, Hovevei Zion asked him to visit Palestine to report on conditions there.
 This fact-finding tour opened Ginsberg’s eyes; in The Truth from the Land of Israel, he wrote: